Francis Winkler

-Francis Michael Winkler (born October 20, 1946) is an American former professional football defensive end who played in the National Football League (NFL).
+Francis Michael Winkler (born October 20, 1946) is an American former professional football player who was a defensive end in the National Football League (NFL).
 Winkler was born on October 20, 1946, in Memphis, Tennessee, where he graduated from Memphis Catholic High School.
-After high school, he attended Memphis State University (now called the University of Memphis) where he played for their football team.
+After high school, he played college football for the Memphis State Tigers (now Memphis Tigers).
 By the end of his college career, he was identified as the best football prospect coming out of Memphis.